21Saliji/21Saliji/README.md

 - 👋 Hi, I’m @21Saliji
 - 👀 I’m interested in building projects
-- 🌱 I’m currently learning software engineering under the language python
+- 🌱 I’m currently learning software engineering under the language python and java.
-- 💞️ I’m looking to collaborate on projects  with python, html, javascript and css.
+- 💞️ I’m looking to collaborate on projects  with python, html, javascript, java, solidity, typescript and css.
 - 📫 You can reach me on my email address chantelsaliji@gmail.com

 - Happy coding!!